molgenis/molgenis/molgenis-searchall/src/main/frontend/README.md

 yarn dev
 ```

-It will render a local version of the questionnaires.
+It should render a local version of the searchall plugin, however the mock data is not yet available here.
+It needs a running backend at the moment.

 #### Run unit tests
 You can run unit tests by executing this command: